Quansight-Labs/ndindex/docs/slices.md

 [clipping](clipping). `a[i:j]` will slice "as far as it can" if `j` is "too big" (greater than `len(a)`), but it does something completely different if `i` is "too small" as soon as "too small" means "negative".
 Clipping is a good idea.
-It tends to lead to behavior that gives what you would want slices that go out of bounds.
+It tends to lead to behavior that gives what you would want for slices that go out of bounds.

 Negative indexing is, strictly speaking, a syntactic sugar only.
 Slicing/indexing from the end of a list can always be done in terms of the